-Farzad is a cardiologist and design strategist running the Advanced Innovation Incubator in the Advanced Technology unit at Edwards Lifesciences, including the Innovation Fellowship Program for cardiovascular physicians and surgeons.
+Farzad is a cardiologist and design strategist running the Advanced Technology Incubator at Edwards Lifesciences, including the Innovation Fellowship Program for cardiovascular physicians and surgeons.

-Academically, Farzad serves as Adjunct Professor of Medicine at Stanford University School of Medicine where he teaches creative design strategy for health and medical technology design at the Stanford Presence Center and Stanford Byers Center for Biodesign.
+Academically, Farzad serves as Adjunct Professor of Medicine at Stanford University School of Medicine where he teaches needs-driven health and medical technology design at the Stanford Presence Center and Stanford Byers Center for Biodesign.

 He is the recipient of Phi Beta Kappa distinction and the Arnold P. Gold Humanism in Medicine Award.